joshmiddlecote/cs22/README.md

 ## Docker

-`docker-compose up -d' is the command to get the postgresql container running.
+`docker-compose up -d` is the command to get the postgresql container running.
 There is a network 'cs22', so all containers that are deployed are under the same network and don't interact with any other containers that may be running.

 `docker-compose down` will stop all the containers running and the network.
 To stop an individual container you can run the command `docker stop <container_name_or_id>`